-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-Regardless of where you live, modern science has not yet found a way to keep the air dust free.
+Modern science has not yet found a way to keep the air dust-free.
 That means with time, dust will accumulate inside your computer.
-The question is – will this dust affect its performance over the long run.
-So the questions is how to clean PCs and other devices.
+Will this dust affect its performance over the long run?
+Yes.
+That’s why it’s important to learn how to clean PCs and other devices.

 First, many prebuilt PC’s have a manufacturer’s warranty (for the PC as a whole, not the individual parts) that will be voided if you open it.
 Then again, since most PC’s advertise their expandability, this seems kind of silly – since you can’t expand your PC (add parts to it) without opening it.
 Nevertheless, it’s something to keep in mind – especially if there’s a sticker advertising that fact taped over your PC’s opening mechanism.

 In most cases, you can open your PC by simply unscrewing a screw or two.
 In some cases, the cover will simply slide off.
 Other PC cases will have a lever.
 The process of opening your PC for cleaning varies by manufacturer, although if you mess with it enough you should be able to figure it out.

-The advantage of using a vacuum to clean your PC is that you are helping the environment by trapping and removing harmful pollutants before they escape into the atmosphere.
+Another advantage of using a vacuum to clean your PC is that you are helping the environment by trapping and removing harmful pollutants before they escape into the atmosphere.
 With blowers, you are simply blowing dust into the air, letting it escape and causing potential health issues at the same time.

-Metro Vacuum MDV-1BA DataVac Pro (Corporate)
+Best For Business Use: Metro Vacuum MDV-1BA DataVac Pro